meatqueen/1701QCA-Assessment2/index.md

 [**Pulse**](http://www.jennykang.me/pulse)
 ![Image](pulse.png)

 This app uses your heart rate to generate natural fractal images of trees to emotionally connect the user with their heart rate.
 The project explores the psychology surrounding this imagery which is something I should’ve investigated.
 With a similar intent of drawing connection between humans and nature, this heart rate visualising app provided an alternative way to visualise heart rate early in the conceptualisation process.
-It was also more relevant to me when the project still had meditative function in which case, I would have strayed away from a lizard walking to something more abstract and emotionally resonant.
+It was also more relevant to me when the project still had meditative function in which case I would have strayed away from a lizard walking to something more abstract and emotionally resonant.
 It was also confirmation that there was a tendency to depict heart rate abstractly and not draw a link between heart and animation as strongly as I intend to, justifying my project.

 [**Heart Bot**](https://www.element14.com/community/groups/sensor-technology/blog/2015/01/05/heart-bot-is-a-heartbeat-interactive-art-installation)